autocrypt/autocrypt/doc/level1.rst

 of 36 numeric characters, divided into nine blocks of four, separated by dashes.
 The dashes are part of the secret code and there are no spaces.
 This format holds about 119 bits of entropy.
-It is designed to be unambiguous, pronounceable, script-independent (chinese, cyrillic etc.), easily input on a mobile device and split into blocks that are easily kept in short term memory.
+It is designed to be unambiguous, pronounceable, script-independent (Chinese, Cyrillic etc.), easily input on a mobile device and split into blocks that are easily kept in short term memory.
 For instance::